aphitorite/Logsort/README.md

 ## Concluding remarks

 Grailsort, Octosort, and Sqrtsort used branched comparisons in merging.
-Logsort was optimized with branchless comparisons similar to [Fluxsort](https://github.com/scandum/fluxsort/) which greatly improved its performance (40% increase in speed!)
+Logsort was optimized with branchless comparisons similar to [Fluxsort](https://github.com/scandum/fluxsort/) which greatly improved its performance.
+(40% increase in speed!)

 Unlike Block Merge Sorts, Logsort relies on its bit encoding to store information rather than distinct values.
 This avoids any overhead in a key collection algorithm; we see this happening with Grailsort on SqrtN uniques.

 Being a stable quicksort, Logsort naturally performs well on data with few uniques boasting a O(n log u) complexity.
-However, Octosort and Blitsort beat Logsort on n = 16M + 4 uniques despite having a complexity of O(n log n log u).
-This is likely due to Logsort's poorer locality on larger list sizes compared to simple merges with rotations.
+However, Octosort and Blitsort beat Logsort on n = 16M with 4 uniques despite having a complexity of O(n log n log u).
+This is likely due to Logsort's poorer access patterns compared to that of simple merges with rotations.

 Logsort's main rival, Blitsort, is an optimized Rotate Merge/Quick Sort which uses rotations to merge/partition but has a suboptimal O(n log² n) complexity.
-Despite this, Rotate Merge is known to beat the optimal Block Merge owing to its simplicity and locality.
+Despite this, Rotate Merge is known to beat the optimal Block Merge owing to its simplicity, good locality, and low overhead.

-In the benchmarks, Logsort remained competitive with Blitsort on n = 16k and 1M and even beat Blitsort on n = 16M with its superior time complexity.
-Unlike Blitsort, however, Logsort is not designed to be an adaptive sort, and this comparison is only on random data.
+In the benchmarks, Logsort remained competitive with Blitsort on 16k and 1M integers and even beat Blitsort on 16M integers with its superior time complexity.
+Unlike Blitsort, however, Logsort is not optimized to be an adaptive sort, and this comparison is only on random data.

-With further improvements, such as a hybrid between a rotate partition and blocked partition, it's likely that stable O(n log n) in-place sorting has practical application outside theory.
+With further improvements, such as a hybrid between a rotate partition and blocked partition, it's likely that stable O(n log n) in-place sorting has practical application outside of theory.
 It's worth noting that Logsort's application is quite galactic, only seeing benefits on lengths in the tens of millions.
 However, despite Logsort's simplicity compared to Block Merge Sorts, these algorithms remain fairly complicated compared to their unstable counterparts.

 ## Acknowledgements

 The author would like to thank members of the Discord server "The Studio" ([https://discord.gg/thestudio](https://discord.gg/thestudio "https://discord.gg/thestudio")) particularly:

 - **@anonymous0726** for providing Aeos Quicksort as a reference
 - **!- DISTRAY -!#9097** for revising the block encoding algorithm
 - **@control._.** for answering questions regarding practical performance
 - **@scandum** ([github](https://github.com/scandum)) for providing lots of useful C code as reference as well as answering questions